 Building a connected team before bringing your disparate products together can help create a lasting culture of compromise and collaboration that accelerates innovation post-convergence.

 Companies that scale rapidly typically create ripples that inch their products and the teams that build them further away from one another.
-These companies might acquire other companies to garner features and functionality aligned to their business goals but then allow those teams to continue building with loose tethering to established tech stacks or design systems.
-Or they might “acqui-hire” droves of new talent to help accelerate roadmaps without providing them with the broader ecosystem view and open floodgates for tech debt and systems that don’t integrate well.
+These companies might acquire other companies to gain features and functionality aligned with their business goals, but then allow those teams to continue building with a loose tether to established tech stacks or design systems.
+Alternatively, they might “acqui-hire” large numbers of new talent to help accelerate roadmaps, but without providing them with a broader ecosystem view, they may open the floodgates for tech debt and systems that don’t integrate well.
 They’ll move fast and break a few things, often resulting in the look, feel, and function across their ecosystem becoming less familial and less performant as disconnected product fiefdoms.

 In time, these disparate products and disconnected teams might be asked to create a path of convergence.